Be a part of Cycle magazine

 If you haven’t had work published elsewhere, you will need to write your article ‘on spec’ and hope for the best.
 Take a look at the touring articles that are printed in Cycle.
 Re-read them.
 They represent that kind of work the editor is looking for.

-Remember that your aim as a writer is not to write what you want to write about but to write what other CTC members want to read about.
+Remember that your aim as a writer is not to write what you want to write about but to write what other Cycling UK members want to read about.
 Many tour reports fall at this first fence.

 The comments in Travellers’ Tales (above) about writing apply to articles too.
 Here are some additional points to note:

 - If the story does not interest you, it will not interest the reader.
 Always make it interesting.

 - Grab the reader from the opening paragraph.
 Long, involved, or just plain dreary opening paragraphs dissuade readers from reading your article.

 - If you wouldn’t say it, don’t write it.
 Be conversational, but be correct.

 - Long sentences and long paragraphs confuse the reader.
 Avoid.